 3. Base-level combination

-2.3.2.1 Small-Scale combination:
+Step 3.1 Small-Scale combination:

 Small scale combination is used to integrate fine-scale features into fused image it is applied to the original image.
 The value of lambda is used to regulate the amount of IR image features to be injected in the visible image for better visual perception.

-2.3.2.2 Large-Scale combination:
+Step 3.2 Large-Scale combination:

 The large-scale levels are chosen to include all the decomposed levels.
 At these scale levels, the decomposed large-scale edge features are fully used to identify and determine the weights of corresponding IR spectral features that would be injected into the visible image.

-2.3.2.3 Base-Level combination:
+Step 3.3 Base-Level combination:

-The use of base image in image fusion is that it generally provides the support information for the higher-frequency subbands.
+The use of base image in image fusion is that it generally provides the support information for the higher-frequency sub-bands.
 They are closely associated with each other in scale-spaces.
 So it is reasonable that the construction of the fused base image would also be related to the higher-level decomposed information in the fusion process.

-3. Literature Survey
+Chapter 3

 LITERATURE SURVEY

+This section discusses the related work in the area of image fusion from various multi sensors.
+The study of image fusion techniques is done in both spatial and wavelet domain.
+The following papers provide a gist of the image fusion techniques:

 Title: "Infrared and visible image fusion with the use of multi-scale edge-preserving decomposition and guided image filter”